marwiss/Kontroll/README.md

 Some general methods to interact with database.

 /api/app/db_config
-When the container is created it will initialize a database with some test data from init.cypher.
+When the Neo4j container is launched it will initialize a database with some test data from init.cypher.
 This initial state does not represent all data.
 Model.cypher contains a more complete model.